sap-production/demo-pipelines/README.md

 # test-pipelines

-Simple pipelines used for testing.
+Simple pipelines used for demo and testing purposes.